SeaGL/seagl.github.io/_posts/2025-07-18-cfp-review-acceptance-deadlines.md

 ## Mask Policy

 We’ve taken masking seriously and are proud of our community’s care for one another.
-This year, with only 3 out of 90 proposals requesting a masked room, we’ve decided to lift our general mask policy while we will continuing to support those specific sessions with masking.
+This year, with only 3 out of 90 proposals requesting a masked room, we’ve decided to lift our general mask policy while continuing to support speakers' sessions with their masking preferences.

 ## Looking ahead